 Genre is one of the most crucial tools for filmmakers.
-Learn about this powerful tool at the Movie Genre foundation Certificate
+Learn about this powerful tool at the Movie Genre foundation Certificate.

-As well helping audiences to identify the films they’ll enjoy and financiers and distributors to estimate the potential popularity of projects, it gives filmmakers starting points for new stories and ways to devise narratives which mix the familiar with the new and startling.
+As well helping audiences to identify the films they’ll enjoy and financiers and distributors to estimate the potential popularity of projects, genre gives filmmakers starting points for new stories and ways to devise narratives which mix the familiar with the new and startling.